crystalatk/practice_promise_exercise/README.md

 # Practice: Creating promises...

-In this repo, I practice creating and using promises.
-I explore what they do and how I can completely mess them up:)
+In this repo, I will practice creating and using promises.
+I plan to use a simple stopwatch exercise to accomplish this.